 The other principle was to provide a clear built in path to a feeling of accomplishment.
 When learning a complex skill like playing guitar it is common to feel like you are progressing one day and feel like your at a standstill the next.
 Sometimes you might even feel like you’ve regressed from the week before.
 Using the measurement of “feelings” is not a reliable indicator of your progress.

 What I set out to do was provide a clear “road map” that you could refer to at any time to see where you are along the path.
 If you were on step number 5 you could see that you had progressed halfway through and you knew exactly what you had to do to complete the level.

 This is more objective than wondering if you are progressing.

 The review gives the student a chance to experience their progress.
 When they go back to the earlier steps most students find that they are easier than they remember them.
 It’s because they're at a higher skill level.
 When they practice and successfully play all the steps they usually experience a sense of accomplishment that comes from taking on a challenge and completing it.
 This prepares them both skill wise and emotionally to a new set of skills and challenges.

 Making A Difference

 Through my desire to make a difference in the life of my daughter the Starland Guitar System was born.
-Over the past 20 years I’ve refined it, added to it, developed a teacher training system and even created an online version called Real Guitar School where I’ve adapted and refined the techniques for learning on the internet.
+Over the past 20 years I’ve refined it, added to it, developed a teacher training system and even created an online version called Real Guitar Success where I’ve adapted and refined the techniques for learning on the internet.

 Melanie took lessons for about 3 years and did learn to play guitar well.
 She told me later that I was a bit of a task master.
 Though I don’t remember this she told me when we were at home and she was relaxing I would often remind her she should be practicing.
 Such is the downfalls of having your dad as your instructor.
-She did go on to become an enlightened, successful entrepreneur and business woman who is making a difference in the life of emerging fashion designers, visual artists, models and musicians through her company Graffiti Beach.
+She did go on to become an enlightened, successful entrepreneur and business woman who is making a difference in the life of emerging fashion designers, visual artists, models and musicians through her company Thread & Seed.